Cancer Research UK logo.

 Drug side effects

-You may need medicine like paracetamol, antihistamine, or steroids to help you if you do have a reaction.
+You may need medicine like paracetamol, antihistamine, or steroids to help you if you have a reaction.

 Blood or blood products